IRAP Compliance | Australian Cybersecurity Standards

 Generally speaking, IRAP assessments are broken into two stages:

-- Stage 1: The assessor consults with the assessed party to define the scope of the assessment, understand their IT systems, and reviews a series of documents related to the assessment, including:
+The assessor consults with the assessed party to define the scope of the assessment, understand their IT systems, and reviews a series of documents related to the assessment, including:

-- An overarching Information Security Policy and Threat Risk Assessment
+• An overarching Information Security Policy and Threat Risk Assessment

-- A System Security Plan
+• A System Security Plan

-- A Security Risk Management Plan
+• A Security Risk Management Plan

-- An Incident Response Plan
+• An Incident Response Plan

-- A Standard Operating Procedures document
+• A Standard Operating Procedures document

 In addition, the assessor investigates the organization’s IT infrastructure as it relates to these documents and the scope of the assessment, highlighting compliance or lack thereof and documenting ways to mitigate systems that fall short of requirements.

-- Stage 2: While Stage 1 is rather thorough, Stage 2 takes that further by digging deeper into the organization’s IT systems.
+While Stage 1 is rather thorough, Stage 2 takes that further by digging deeper into the organization’s IT systems.
 This includes a site visit where the assessor interviews personnel, investigates actual system implementation, audits physical security measures, and generally determines if the actual reality of those systems matches the documentation from Stage 1.
+Additionally, the assessor provides a Stage 2 Security Assessment report that describes the state of the system and further suggestions for remediation.

 Different categories of data call for more thorough assessments based on their classifications.

-Kiteworks IRAP Compliance Addressing Australian Cybersecurity Standards
+Kiteworks IRAP Compliance Addressing Australian Cybersecurity Standard

-The Australian government recognizes the threats to its federal and state agency supply chain, and IRAP plays an important role in ensuring that technology providers and suppliers use technologies that comply with a set of strict governance and security standards.
-Kiteworks is the only global vendor in the sensitive content communications space to be IRAP assessed to PROTECTED level controls.
-For federal and state agencies as well as companies conducting business with the Australian government, Kiteworks helps ensure that they retain control of privacy of their data hosted in single-tenancy clouds.
+For federal and state Australian agencies as well as companies conducting business with the Australian government, Kiteworks helps ensure that they retain control of privacy of their data hosted in single-tenancy clouds.
 The outcome is that there is no intermingling of data, metadata, or shared application resources.
 Kiteworks also enables third-party risk management (TPRM) by ensuring that sensitive content communications with third parties is protected and governed according to prescribed policies.

 IRAP compliance is just one of a number of global compliance standards met by Kiteworks, which includes FedRAMP, General Data Protection Regulation (GDPR), SOC 2, Cybersecurity Maturity Model Certification (CMMC), Federal Information Processing Standard (FIPS), among others.
 Kiteworks’ single pane of glass through its CISO Dashboard provides organizations with a real-time view on what confidential content is being accessed and by whom, to whom it is being shared and transferred, over what communication channels, and when it occurred.